diarmuidkeane/dagupan/README.md

 * tests covering typical scenarios .
 100% Code Coverage

 ### Usage
-A simple vale object `Task` is provided as the means to encode the workloads ,sucess and failure handlers based on the outcome of the workload and the dependencies between workloads .
+A simple value object `Task` is provided as the means to encode the workloads ,sucess and failure handlers based on the outcome of the workload and the dependencies between workloads .
 The task has a simple signature.
 ```
 data class Task( val dependsOn: Set<Task> , val success: () -> Unit = {}, val failure: (Throwable) -> Unit ={}, val doWork: () -> Unit)
 ```
-Avoiding cyclical dependencies between tasks comes about naturally from simply declaring the tasks one by one and assigning dependencies as requred from the tasks that have been decalred bfore .
+Avoiding cyclical dependencies between tasks comes about naturally from simply declaring the tasks one by one and assigning dependencies as required from the tasks that have been declared before .
 ```
         val task0 = Task(emptySet()) { testList.add("task0") }
         val task1 = Task(setOf(task0)) { testList.add("task1") }